RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Restarted SubGradient (RSG) Method and Its Generic Complexity for General Problem

 The steps of RSG are presented in Algorithm~\ref{alg:1} where SG is a subroutine of projected subgradient descent given in Algorithm~\ref{alg:0} and $\Pi_{\Omega}[\w]$ is defined as

-{The values of $K$ and $t$ in RSG will be revealed later for proving the convergence of RSG to an $2\epsilon$-optimal solution. } The RSG algorithm runs in stages and calls SG once in each stage.
-The subroutine SG performs projected subgradient descent with a fixed step size $\eta$ for a {\bf fixed number of iterations $t$}, using the solution returned by SG from the previous stage of RSG as the starting point.
-The RSG algorithm geometrically decreases the step size $\eta_k$ between stages. {The output solution of RSG is the solution returned by SG in the $K$-th stage, i.e., $\w_K$.} The number of iterations $t$ is the only varying parameter in RSG that depends on the classes of problems.
+{The values of $K$ and $t$ in RSG will be revealed later for proving the convergence of RSG to an $2\epsilon$-optimal solution. } The number of iterations $t$ is the only varying parameter in RSG that depends on the classes of problems.
 The parameter $\alpha$ could be any value larger than $1$ (e.g., 2) and it only has a small influence on the iteration complexity.

-We emphasize that (i) RSG is a generic algorithm that is applicable to a broad family of non-smooth and/or non-strongly convex problems without changing updating schemes except for one tuning parameter, the number of iterations per stage, whose best value varies with problems; (ii) RSG has different variants with different subroutine in stages.
-In fact, we can use other optimization algorithms than subgradient descent as the subroutine in Algorithm~\ref{alg:1}, as long as a similar convergence result to Lemma~\ref{lem:GD} is guaranteed.
-Examples include SG as shown in Algorithm~\ref{alg:0}, dual averaging~\citep{Nesterov:2009:PSM:1530733.1530741}, and the regularized dual averaging~\citep{NIPS2012_4543}~\footnote{Without assuming smoothness and strong convexity.}.
-In the following discussions, we will focus on using SG as the subroutine unless stated otherwise.
+We emphasize that (i) RSG is a generic algorithm that is applicable to a broad family of non-smooth and/or non-strongly convex problems without changing updating schemes except for one tuning parameter, the number of iterations per stage, whose best value varies with problems; (ii) RSG has different variants with different subroutines in stages.
+In fact, we can use other optimization algorithms than SG as the subroutine in Algorithm~\ref{alg:1}, as long as a similar convergence result to Lemma~\ref{lem:GD} is guaranteed.
+Examples include dual averaging~\citep{Nesterov:2009:PSM:1530733.1530741} and the regularized dual averaging~\citep{NIPS2012_4543} in the non-Euclidean space.
+In the following discussions, we will focus on using SG as the subroutine.

-It was also brought to our attention that the current common practice for training deep neural network (yet with no formal justification) is very similar to the proposed RSG.
-In particular, one usually employs stochastic subgradient with momentum (with similar convergence guarantee to SG for non-smooth optimization~\citep{yang2016unified}) with a fixed step size by a certain number of iterations and then decreases the step size by a certain number of times~\citep{DBLP:conf/nips/KrizhevskySH12}.

 Next, we establish the convergence of RSG.
 It relies on the convergence result of the SG subroutine which is given in the lemma below. \begin{lemma}\citep{zinkevich-2003-online,opac-b1104789} If Algorithm~\ref{alg:0} runs for $T$ iterations, we have, for any $\w\in\Omega$,